Brady, Bucs rally to beat Panthers 30-24, clinch NFC South | Times Leader

 Click here to subscribe today or Login.

+TAMPA, Fla. — Tom Brady and the Tampa Bay Buccaneers are headed back to the playoffs, confident they’re still capable of making this a special season.

-TAMPA, Fla.
-(AP) — Tom Brady threw for 432 yards and three long touchdowns to Mike Evans, helping the Tampa Bay Buccaneers clinch their second straight NFC South championship with a 30-24 come-from-behind win over the Carolina Panthers on Sunday.
+Brady threw for 432 yards and three long touchdowns to Mike Evans, and Bucs (8-8) erased a double-digit, fourth-quarter deficit for the second week in a row to clinch their second straight NFC South championship with a 30-24 victory over the Carolina Panthers on Sunday.

+“Every year you try to win the division and we won the division.
+It doesn’t matter how you win the division.
+My heart ain’t got much left in it, but it feels great,” coach Todd Bowles said.
+“We’re in one spot we need to be.
+We can’t get where we want to be unless we win the division.
+We won the division.”

 Evans finished with 10 catches for 207 yards, scoring on receptions of 63, 57, and 30 yards and becoming the first player in NFL history to begin a career with nine consecutive seasons with 1,000-plus yards receiving.